Parents (1988 film)

-Parents is a 1989 American black comedy horror film directed by Bob Balaban and starring Randy Quaid, Mary Beth Hurt, Sandy Dennis and Bryan Madorsky.
-Set in a 1950s California suburb, the film centers on a 10-year old boy (Madorsky), who suspects that his parents (Quaid and Hurt) are not what they seem.
-It was Balaban’s debut as a feature film director.
+Parents is a 1988 American horror film directed by Bob Balaban in his directorial debut, and starring Randy Quaid, Mary Beth Hurt, Sandy Dennis, and Bryan Madorsky.
+A satire on mid-century American suburban life and dysfunctional families, the film centers on a 10-year old boy in 1950s California who suspects that his parents are secretly cannibalistic serial killers.

-Released by Vestron Pictures on January 27, 1989, the film received a mixed response from critics and fared poorly commercially.
-Randy Quaid’s performance earned him an Independent Spirit Award nomination for Best Male Lead.
+Released by Vestron Pictures in December 1988, the film received a mixed response from critics and fared poorly commercially.
+Randy Quaid's performance earned him an Independent Spirit Award nomination for Best Male Lead, while Quaid and Madorsky shared Fantafestival Award for Best Actor honors at Fantafestival.
+Madorsky was also nominated for a Saturn Award.